Ragnoros/nc-news/README.md

 9: created an endpoint to patch article votes an increment votes by given number
 10: created an endpoint to delete comments from the database
 11: created a get users endpoint to return all users from the database
 12: created a way to qeury the article api for sorting and ordering
+13: created a new query so that users can filter by topics